mattray/spiceweasel/README.md

 Cookbooks
 ---------
 The `cookbooks` section of the JSON or YAML file currently supports `knife cookbook upload FOO` where `FOO` is the name of the cookbook in the `cookbooks` directory.
-If a version is passed, it is validated against an existing cookbook `metadata.rb` (it must match the `metadata.rb` string exactly) and if none is found, the missing cookbook is downloaded (without touching version control) and the command to untar it is provided.
+The default behavior is to download the cookbook as a tarball, untar it and remove the tarball.
+The `--siteinstall` option will allow for use of `knife cookbook site install` with the cookbook and the creation of a vendor branch if git is the underlying version control.
+If a version is passed, it is validated against the existing cookbook `metadata.rb` and it must match the `metadata.rb` string exactly.
 You may pass any additional arguments if necessary.
 The YAML snippet

 ``` yaml
 cookbooks: